0xmozak/mozak-vm/book/token-wallet-example/src/high_level_overview.md

   - sends "output of call", that is the approval of transfer back to `usdc_token_program`

 But what exactly would happen when we say "make a call", get or send "output of call" and "propose a change" occur?
-The reality is that these won't occur in usual sense.
-That is, "make a call" or send "output of call" don't correspond to a program calling another program or sending a response to other program.
-Nor "propose a change" refers to sending it some entity who is listening.
+In practice, these won't occur in the usual sense.
+"Make a call" or send "output of call" don't correspond to a program calling another program or sending a response to other program.
+"Propose a change" does not refer to sending it to some entity who is listening in.

-What actually would happen is that these programs would demonstrate that they have actually followed a script together, complied with other's requests, as well as sent and received the intended responses.
-Each of the program continues the execution as if it had "made the call" with correct arguments, computed the correct "output of call", and sent the intended response and "proposed" the intended state change.
+What would actually happen is that these programs would demonstrate that they have actually followed a script together, complied with each other's requests, and sent and received the intended responses.
+Each of the programs continues the execution as if it had "made the call" with correct arguments, computed the correct "output of call", and sent the intended response and "proposed" the intended state change.
-This entire script is stored in two parts. `CallTape` is the part where the "make a call" and "output of call" events are stored.
-While `EventTape` is the part where all the proposed changes to final state are stored.
+This entire script is stored in two parts. `CallTape` is the part where the "make a call" and "output of call" events are stored. `EventTape` is the part where all the proposed changes to final state are stored.

-Now how these tapes are created?
+We briefly describe how these tapes are created.
 The idea is that the play is performed, and then the script is created.
 Each program has two types of execution, native and zkvm.
 In the native execution all the "make a call", sending and receiving of "output of call" and "proposal to state change" are emulated in the intended manner, and the  `CallTape `and `EventTape `is generated.
 In the zkvm execution,  the actual functions mentioned in the `CallTape ` are executed by corresponding program, and their output is shown to be the same as the ones mentioned in the `CallTape`.'

 In this scenario, the `CallTape` would attest to following events